Anglesey has become one of the go-to destination for thousands of visitors, tourists, and holiday home owners in North Wales.

 It is easily reached from the North-West and is famous for its stunning 125 mile long coastline.
 Along it, you will find a number of fantastic beaches, coves, towns, and activities.

 St. David’s Park is located on Anglesey, just 15 minutes from the mainland, but the island is also easily reached from our other parks too.
 Our favourite places to visit include the beautiful coastal town of Beaumaris with its brilliant high street, full of great independent shops, restaurants and cafes, and a fantastic seafront.
 Beaumaris is located just a few miles from St. David’s and 10 minutes from the A55.

-Other popular places include the bustling village of Menai Bridge with a pleasant harbour front, shops, and restaurants.
+Other popular places include the popular village of Menai Bridge with a pleasant harbour front, shops, and restaurants.
 There’s also the cool surf-style village of Rhosneigr with plenty of cafes and shops, plus a gorgeous beach which is a favourite amongst kite and wind surfers.
 On the East side of the island is the most Northern town in Wales, Amlwch.
-Visitors are often left amazed by the stunning harbour.
+Visitors are often left amazed by the picture-perfect harbour.

 Unique and fun things to do in Anglesey

 You will not be at a loss of things to do on Anglesey.
 Whether it’s casual activities for unwinding or fun-filled adrenaline pursuits, there is a great variety of activities to get involved in.